noahehall/theBookOfNoah/aws_developer.md

     - returns all data attributes for every item (unless you use ProjectionExpression parameter)
   16. how do you calculate throughput
     - reads
-      + size of per read rounded to nearest 4kb chunk / 4kb * x # of items = read throughput
+      + size of per read rounded up to nearest 4kb chunk / 4kb * # of items = read throughput
         - rounded up to increments of 4kb in size per read per second
         - for eventually consistent divide the result by 2
         - final result must be an integer, so always round up